 Supply chain data and cybersecurity risk

-Growing digitization and data flows increase the potential vulnerabilities which might be exploited by malicious threat actors.
+Growing digitisation and data flows increase the potential vulnerabilities which might be exploited by malicious threat actors.
 Suppliers are a vital source of data for any company wishing to obtain a complete picture of its operations and quality assurance, but this digital supply chain also needs cybersecurity assurance.
-Organizations need to be aware not just of their own cybersecurity risk management strategy, but of the potential of cyber threats arising when assessing the supply chain.
+Organisations need to be aware not just of their own cybersecurity risk management strategy, but of the potential of cyber threats arising when assessing the supply chain.

 In the last few years, we have seen a shift in the cyber threat landscape with ransomware, not only doubling in frequency to count for 10% of all breaches, but increasingly being targeted at supply chains through sleeper ransomware.
 These attacks not only gain privileges on the host network, but also see how the whole ecosystem can be impacted.
 The global nature of supply chains increases the potential impact of these attacks, increasing the importance of risk assessment in cybersecurity.

 In this environment, traditional audits and an annual cybersecurity risk assessment are no longer adequate.
 They only provide a snapshot of systems at one moment in time and do not take into account new vulnerabilities or changes to the system required in the interim.